Emergency Planning for Seniors – Playing it Safe

 Emergency Planning with Care providers

-If you are receiving any type of in-home care services, have a plan in place such as a hurricane plan with your in-home care provider so they can update your file and know how to proceed in the event of an emergency.
+If you are receiving any type of in-home care services, have a hurricane plan with your in-home care provider so they can update your file and know how to proceed in the event of an emergency.
 Your caregiver can help in creating a comprehensive emergency plan and disaster supplies kit.
 Planning is crucial for ensuring you and your family are well prepared for potentially dangerous situations.
 Not only do these things help you practically and logistically, but they also help you feel more confident and therefore calmer.
-VIP America Home Health Referrals can assist you with private home care and to create an emergency plan with you so you are prepared for an emergency or evacuation.
+VIP America Home Health Referrals can assist you with private in home care in Melbourne, and surrounding areas, and to create an emergency plan with you so you are prepared for an emergency or evacuation.
 VIP is a family owned and operated company that knows the value of time spent with each of our clients and its importance as we value our clients as family.